 Protective clothing can perform each of these duties when employee and workplace hazards are determined.
 But, only if the right protective clothing and equipment is selected and worn.
 PPE includes hard hats, steel toed shoes, safety vests, coveralls, protective gloves, earplugs, respirators, and full body suits.
 The right personal protective items will reduce employee accident and injury.
 These include environmental, physical, chemical, mechanical equipment, electrical, fire, or biological hazards in the workplace.

 How Workers Are Injured On-The-Job

-How important is protective clothing?
+So why is it important to wear protective clothing and PPE?
 Consider these statistics by the National Safety Counsel (NSC) concerning the rate of accidents in the workplace:

 - A worker is injured on the job every 7 seconds - that's over 12,500 injuries per day!

 - Over one million production days were lost to work-related injuries in 2017.

 - 26% of injuries were caused equipment struck-by or caught-in accidents.

 - 25,8% of all injuries were slip, trip, or fall accidents (including falls to a lower level)

 - Service industries, manufacturing, and construction are in the top 5 accident-prone jobs

 Employee injury can be avoided in the workplace when the right protective clothing is assigned to workers that face hazards.
 These include possible contact with chemical solutions, biological hazards during clean-up operations, physical hazards from the moving parts of equipment, and fire hazards for employees that work around combustible materials.